Reporting on low adult literacy in California revealed reveals a rich trove of overlooked stories

 Education is a field where there is little shortage of timely data, but information about adults’ skills tends to drop off precipitously once they have left formal schooling, such as high school or college.

 The most recent data on adult literacy in the United States comes from the Program for the International Assessment of Adult Competencies (PIAAC).
 The most recent surveys were conducted between 2012 and 2017 — long before the pandemic.
-But a new round of surveys was conducted in 2022-23, and the results are expected near the end of 2024.
+But a new round of surveys was conducted in 2022-23, and the results are newly available.
 The PIAAC survey also includes information about adults’ digital literacy and numeracy.

 The American PIAAC literacy survey could be better described as a test of English literacy, since the survey was only available in English.
 It does not distinguish between an adult who is literate in their home language but not English, a native English speaker who is not literate, or an immigrant who is not literate in any language.